 We always ask the following five questions of services.

 Is the service safe?

-Good This service was safe.
+This service was safe.
 There were sufficient skilled and experienced staff to support people.

 People were protected by staff who understood how to recognise and report possible signs of abuse or unsafe practices.
 Staff were confident any allegations would be fully investigated to protect people.

 Risks had been identified and managed appropriately.
 Systems were in place to manage risks to people.

 People were protected by safe and appropriate systems for handling and administering medicines.

 Is the service effective?

 The service was effective.

-Good Staff had received the training they required and had the skills to carry out their role effectively.
+Staff had received the training they required and had the skills to carry out their role effectively.

 The registered manager understood the Mental Capacity Act and the associated Deprivation of Liberty Safeguards.

-People could access appropriate health and social care support when needed.
+People could access health and social care support when needed.

 People were supported to maintain a healthy and balanced diet.

-Is the service caring?
-The service was caring.
-Good Good The service was caring.
-Good The service was caring.
-People were treated with kindness and respect by caring and compassionate staff.
-People were encouraged to make choices and the service used a range of communication methods Good The service was caring.
-People were treated with kindness and respect by caring and compassionate staff.
-People were encouraged to make choices and the service used a range of communication methods to enable people to express their views.
-Good • The service was caring.
-People were treated with kindness and respect by caring and compassionate staff.
-People were encouraged to make choices and the service used a range of communication methods to enable people to express their views.
-People were involved in the care they received and were supported to make decisions.
-Is the service responsive? • The service was caring.
-People were treated with kindness and respect by caring and compassionate staff.
-People were encouraged to make choices and the service used a range of communication methods to enable people to express their views.
-People were involved in the care they received and were supported to make decisions.
+Is the service caring?GoodThe service was caring.People were treated with kindness and respect by caring and compassionate staff.People were encouraged to make choices and the service used a range of communication methods to enable people to express their views.

+People were involved in the care they received and were

+Good

+Good

+supported to make decisions.

 Is the service responsive?
-The service was responsive. • The service was caring.
-People were treated with kindness and respect by caring and compassionate staff.
-People were encouraged to make choices and the service used a range of communication methods to enable people to express their views.
-People were involved in the care they received and were supported to make decisions.
-Is the service responsive?
+Good •

 The service was responsive.

 People received individual personalised care.

 People had access to a range of activities.
-People were supported to take part in activities and The service was caring.
-People were treated with kindness and respect by caring and compassionate staff.
-People were encouraged to make choices and the service used a range of communication methods to enable people to express their views.
-People were involved in the care they received and were supported to make decisions.
-Is the service responsive?
-The service was responsive.
-People received individual personalised care.
-People had access to a range of activities.
 People were supported to take part in activities and interests they enjoyed.

+People received care and support to meet their individual needs.

+There was a complaints procedure in place that people could

+access.

+Is the service well-led?
+Good ●

+Good ●

+Is the service well-led?
+Good ●

-There was an experienced registered manager in post who was approachable.
+Is the service well-led?
+The service was well led.
+There was an experienced registered manager in post who was Good •

-Summary of findings

-Staff were supported by the registered manager.
-There was open communication within the staff team.
-Staff felt comfortable discussing any concerns with the registered manager.

-There were systems in place to monitor the safety and quality of the service.

-Rockville House

-Detailed findings
+Prince of Wales Road (5) Detailed findings